eon-io/eon-sdk-go/docs/RestoreAccount.md

 SetStatus sets Status field to given value.

-### GetRestoreAccountConfig
+### GetRestoreAccountAttributes

-`func (o *RestoreAccount) GetRestoreAccountConfig() AccountConfig`
+`func (o *RestoreAccount) GetRestoreAccountAttributes() AccountConfig`

-GetRestoreAccountConfig returns the RestoreAccountConfig field if non-nil, zero value otherwise.
+GetRestoreAccountAttributes returns the RestoreAccountAttributes field if non-nil, zero value otherwise.

-### GetRestoreAccountConfigOk
+### GetRestoreAccountAttributesOk

-`func (o *RestoreAccount) GetRestoreAccountConfigOk() (*AccountConfig, bool)`
+`func (o *RestoreAccount) GetRestoreAccountAttributesOk() (*AccountConfig, bool)`

-GetRestoreAccountConfigOk returns a tuple with the RestoreAccountConfig field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetRestoreAccountAttributesOk returns a tuple with the RestoreAccountAttributes field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetRestoreAccountConfig
+### SetRestoreAccountAttributes

-`func (o *RestoreAccount) SetRestoreAccountConfig(v AccountConfig)`
+`func (o *RestoreAccount) SetRestoreAccountAttributes(v AccountConfig)`

-SetRestoreAccountConfig sets RestoreAccountConfig field to given value.
+SetRestoreAccountAttributes sets RestoreAccountAttributes field to given value.

+### HasRestoreAccountAttributes

+`func (o *RestoreAccount) HasRestoreAccountAttributes() bool`

+HasRestoreAccountAttributes returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)